Vicsicard/top_contractors_denver_1_8_25/README.md

 A Next.js-based web application for finding and connecting with contractors in the Denver area.
 Built with TypeScript and deployed on Vercel.

+## Overview
+This project is a web application built with Next.js, TypeScript, and MongoDB, aimed at helping users find contractors in Denver using the Google Places API.

 ## Features

 - 🔍 Smart contractor search with Google Places API integration